benshimonz/V1/README.md

 Here are some examples:

-_**Q44:** Any path with length ≤ 4 between these two dragons, which is composed only of 'call' relationships_
+_**Q44:** Any path with length ≤ 4 between these two dragons, which is composed only of 'freezes' relationships_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q044.png)

-_**Q45:** Any path with length ≤ 4 between these two dragons, which is composed only of 'call' and 'fired at' relationships_
+_**Q45:** Any path with length ≤ 4 between these two dragons, which is composed only of 'freezes' and 'fired at' relationships_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q045.png)